From cloud storage to email marketing, small business owners are relying on technology more than ever to become efficient and profitable.

-To help boost their efficiency and profitability, 70 percent of small business are changing the way they do business to accommodate a more technology-based marketplace, according to a new study from the online payroll provider SurePayroll.
+Overall, 78 percent of small business owners are changing the way they do business to account for a more technology-based marketplace — up from 70 percent a year ago, according to a new study from SurePayroll.

 - Google Drive